 What will it be like in the sessions?

 I very much feel that my client is the expert in themselves and that the counselling process can develop that inner knowing, connecting to feelings and thoughts that lie beneath everyday expression deepening - even transforming their sense of self.
 I believe that in this more developed attunement there can be increased awareness of, and potential to transform, blocks to what Carl Rogers described as ‘full functioning’.

 I adhere to an integrative humanistic model of counselling aiming to connect and attune to each client - to build a warm, trusting and collaborative relationship.
 My intention is to see each client as unique, original and autonomous; to work in an empathetic and exploratory way in helping you come into deeper understanding of your inner environment and how that impacts your outer experiencing.
 By listening holistically while offering measured challenge and encouragement I can facilitate you in moving towards your therapeutic goals.

 Training, qualifications & experience

-I qualified with a Postgraduate Diploma in Counselling from York St John University and am a registered member of the British Association for Counselling and Psychotherapy (BACP).
+I qualified with a Postgraduate Diploma in Counselling from York St John University and am an accredited member of the British Association for Counselling and Psychotherapy (BACP).
 I have a diploma in Pet Bereavement Counselling from the Centre of Excellence and hold an MA in Spiritual Psychology from the University of Santa Monica, California USA.
 I have an advanced CRB certificate and carry professional indemnity insurance.